wangk2017/krv_m0/README.md

 3: Simulation

-Firstly, please update the Makefile zephyr_dir and riscv_test_dir with your local zephyr and riscv_tests DIR
+The hex files for simulation are already in hex_file dir, if you want to regenerate the hex files, please update the zephyr_dir and riscv_test_dir in Makefile with your local zephyr and riscv_tests DIR and run make <test_name>.hex to generate the new hex files.

 (1) RV32I Compliance verification